nhtsai/sqlite-rs/README.md

-# sqlite-rs (WIP)
+# sqlite-rs
-An SQLite clone written in Rust.
+A simplified SQLite clone written in Rust, for educational purposes.